Extreme right-wing groups recruiting military personnel

 “As the internet and the wider online sphere is the key driver of the extreme right-wing terrorism threat, it follows that online activity must be closely scrutinised when the police are assessing whether an individual is suitable to join its ranks.”

-It also urged MPs to scrutinise how and why people are referred to the anti-terror programme Prevent amid a “continuing rise in the number of referrals for concerns around extreme right-wing activity”, although it said this “does not necessarily signal a similar increase in the extreme right-wing terrorism threat”.
+– MPs must scrutinise how and why people are referred to the anti-terror programme Prevent amid a “continuing rise in the number of referrals for concerns around extreme right-wing activity”.

-MI5 took over full responsibility from police for tackling the extreme right-wing terrorism threat in April 2020.
+– It quoted a Home Office assessment from June 2021 that found the extreme right-wing threat “is likely to increase over the next five years, with economic decline caused by Covid-19 being a likely driver of increased threat”.

-Committee chairman Julian Lewis said the panel was “seriously concerned” to find MI5 had to “absorb responsibility” for addressing the threat “without any commensurate resources”, and the security service “must be given additional funding to enable it to tackle extreme right-wing terrorism without other areas of their work suffering as a consequence”.
+– There was some limited evidence of Russian state support for extremist right-wing groups in the UK, in what the committee said was likely to be “a bid to fuel divisions and increase socio-political discord”.

 Register for free to continue reading